-Creatine may be the most scientifically proven supplements on the market.
+Creatine may be the most scientifically proven supplement on the market.
 It has been proven to lead to significant muscle growth over time.
 Although creatine doesn’t directly increase fat utilization within the body it will lead to a higher metabolism indirectly.
 Creatine intake boosts muscle growth and retention.
 That extra muscle tissue will, in turn, create a higher metabolic rate.
 This is why creatine supplementation is a good choice for any fat loss plan.

 To get the most out of your creatine simply take 5-10 grams on training days.

-Caffeine and other stimulants do have a down side though.
+Caffeine and other stimulants do have a downside though.
 Since stimulants act upon the central nervous system if used too often or for too long of a time period they can begin to cause overtraining effects.
 These effects would be much the same as if you were working out too long and too often.
 This can lead to decreased energy, muscle loss, and ultimately, a lowered metabolism since your body will be trying to preserve energy.

-Since the fat burning power of green tea is derived from the EGCG it is best to take a green tea extract product.
+Since the fat-burning power of green tea is derived from the EGCG it is best to take a green tea extract product.
 Drinking green tea will produce minimal effects since it is rather low in EGCG, only containing around 6%-10%.
 Some extracts can contain 30%-50% so it is wise to look for a green tea product with the highest concentration of EGCG.

-The 3 branched chain amino acids are leucine, isoleucine, and valine.
+The 3 branched-chain amino acids are leucine, isoleucine, and valine.
 It has long been known that these three amino acids are great for preventing muscle tissue breakdown and building new muscle tissue.
 What most people do not know is that BCAA supplementation can increase fatty acid utilization for energy by decreasing protein breakdown for energy use.

-BCAA’s work with a double sided attack on fat loss.
-First by increasing muscle growth which will eventually lead to an increased metabolism, secondly by increasing fat utilization within the body.
+BCAA’s work with a double-sided attack on fat loss.
+First by increasing muscle growth which will eventually lead to increased metabolism, secondly by increasing fat utilization within the body.
 This makes BCAA’s one of the most effective supplements on the market.
 To get the most benefit out of your BCAA supplementation it is best to consume 8-12 grams during training and another 10-20 grams throughout the day in between meals.
 This will optimize both muscle retention and fat loss.

 As you lose weight you may come to a point where your weight loss will stall.
 If this happens just recalculate your diet plan with your new body weight.
 As you progress you will lose weight and your numbers will need to be adjusted for your new lean self.

 Losing fat means something different to everyone.
-Some are just trying to lose a few pounds, some want to get a six pack, and some want to get absolutely shredded.
+Some are just trying to lose a few pounds, some want to get a six-pack, and some want to get absolutely shredded.
 The goals may be different but the principles that will achieve these results remain the same.
 Follow this guide and your future will be filled with smaller belts, better abs, and many more excuses to take your shirt off in public.